nyggus/easycheck/README.rst

 checkit
 ======

-checkit is a lightweight tool for running functionized assertion-like checks within Python code (so outside of testing).
-The idea is to use the checkit functions in a similar way as assertions, but with more functionalities and with a slightly different aim: when a condition you check is met, nothing happens (in fact, the function return None); if it's violated, an exception is raised.
-Nonetheless, while you should not use assertions in your Python code, the checkit module is designed in a ways so its function can be used in code.
+checkit is a lightweight tool for running functionized assertion-like checks within Python code (in both code and doctests).
+The idea is to use the checkit functions in a similar way as assertions, but with more functionalities and with a slightly different aim: when a condition you check is met, nothing happens (in fact, the function returns None); if it's violated, an exception is raised.
+Nonetheless, while you should not use assertions in your Python code, the checkit module is designed in a way so its function can be used in code.
 You can also use them in testing (whether in pytests or in doctests).

 The main checkit functions (starting off with check_) are designed so that they can be used as easy-to-understand one-liners.
 They can be used instead of if-blocks, which you normally use to check conditions and raise exceptions if they are not met.
 The checkit approach has two main advantages over this classical approach:

-(i) it saves a little space; not much, since most of the time you'll end up with one line of code instead of two, and not always, particularly when you provide an exception type to be raised and a long message; can (ii) but mainly it increases code simplicity and readability, since both the names of checkit functions and their arguments are designed in such a way that the reader immediately see what is being checked.
+* it saves a little space; not much, since most of the time you'll end up with one line of code instead of two, and not always, particularly when you provide an exception type to be raised and a long message; but mainly
+* it increases code simplicity and readability, since both the names of checkit functions and their arguments are designed in such a way that the reader immediately sees what is being checked.

 NOTE: the checkit package should be used to check conditions in assertion-like situations.
 Use checkit when you want to ensure that everything is right so that you can follow, or that something is wrong; if something is wrong indeed, you can easily handle the exception raised.
 So, checkit is not designed to be used to check conditions in your code (like in if-elif blocks that do not raise exceptions).